Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 8 The Shell.markdown

 ## Flex Your Brain

-01. When the shell finds metacharacters in the command line what does it do?
+01. When the shell finds meta-characters in the command line what does it do?
 When is the command finally executed?

-    The shell performs all the actions represented by the metacharacters before executing the command line.
+    The shell performs all the actions represented by the meta-characters before executing the command line.

-    After completing this pre-processing step (wild-card expantion, variable evaluation, command substitution, opening appropriate files, connecting streams) shell submits the command line to the kernel for final execution.
+    After completing this pre-processing step (wild-card expansion, variable evaluation, command substitution, opening appropriate files, connecting streams) shell submits the command line to the kernel for final execution.

 02. Devise wild-card patterns to match the following filenames: (i) foo1, foo2 and Foo5 (ii) quit.c, quit.o and quit.h (iii) watch.htm, watch.HTML and Watch.html (iv) all filenames that begin with a dot and end with .swp